VRHIKKY/VketCloudSDK_Documents/docs/WorldEditingTips/DisableContributeGITool.en.md

 #  Disable Contribute GI of Unlit Materials

-In Vket Cloud, the object using Unlit shaders cannot be a subject for light baking.<br>
+In Vket Cloud, the object using Unlit shaders cannot be light baked and will result in a darker appearance.<br>
 Therefore, the VketCloudSDK provides a utility tool to disable Contribute GI (object setting for lightmap contribution) which applied to all objects having Unlit shaders.

 ## How to Use